Church Hill Tunnel: Tunnel disuse, rehabilitation turns tragic

 The eastern entrance to the Church Hill Tunnel showing the collapsed roof at top.

-After completion of the viaduct in 1901, the Church Hill Tunnel fell into disuse for over twenty years.
+After completion of the viaduct in 1901, the Church Hill Tunnel fell into disuse for over 20 years.
 In 1925, to add capacity, the railroad began efforts to restore it to usable condition.
 On October 2, while repairs were under way, a work train was trapped by a collapse of 150 ft of the tunnel near the western end, below Jefferson Park (close to the intersection of N. 18th Street and E. Marshall).
 The authorities shut down the streetcar line to the area for several days.
 At that time there were no homes in the area, as most buildings were around 25th and Broad near Nolde Brothers Bakery where the tunnel crossed the middle of Church Hill.

 Approximately 200 workmen crawled under flat cars and then escaped out the eastern end of the tunnel, including the fireman Benjamin F. Mosby (who died hours later at Grace Hospital because of burns caused by the ruptured boiler), but the engineer Thomas Joseph Mason was killed; initial reports claimed that, besides Mason, six black laborers were unaccounted for, although the missing number of men was later scaled down to two, identified as day laborers Richard Lewis and "H. Smith".
 During the next week, the community anxiously watched rescue efforts, but each time progress was made, further cave-ins occurred; only the body of Mason was recovered, on October 10.
 At that point, only Lewis and Smith were still unaccounted for.
 Their bodies were never found.

-The following spring, the Virginia State Corporation Commission (SCC), which regulated the state's railroads, ordered the western end of the tunnel sealed for safety reasons.
+The following spring, the Virginia State Corporation Commission, which regulated the state's railroads, ordered the western end of the tunnel sealed for safety reasons.
 Left inside was the work train, complete with a 4-4-0 steam locomotive (C&O switch engine no. 231) and ten flat cars.

 The east entrance to the tunnel in 2010.

 Looking northwest into the tunnels east entrance in 2010.
 The floor is under several inches of water.
 The tunnel is sealed off by a wall some distance in from the entrance, barely visible in this photo.